patrick-Karungari/SRMS/README.md

 # SRMS
-THis a student results management servie at ana admin level that can create student entries, their results and even classes and generate report on the same.
+THis a student results management service at an admin level that can create student entries, their results and even classes and generate report on the same.